 An Education Awards Program grant provides up a maximum amount per full-time member to help support program operations.
 Agencies interested in applying for Education Awards Program grants must already have the majority of their operating expenses covered by other funding sources.
 In addition to both kinds of grants, the Corporation for National and Community Service makes education awards available to members who complete their terms of service.

 How much do AmeriCorps members get paid?

-Members serving in full-time positions for 10-12 months receive $13,730 in living allowance payments.
+Members serving in full-time positions for 10-12 months receive $14,279 in living allowance payments.
 Members also serve in part-time and summer positions.
 Members serving in a full-time capacity may be eligible for health care coverage if they do not have health insurance and child care if they qualify.
-After they complete their term of service, full-time members receive an education award in the amount of $5,775.
+After members complete their term of service, they receive an education award.
+The amount of the education award is linked to the value of the Pell Grant.
 Other members receive an education award commiserate with the type of term they serve.
 The award can be used to pay for the costs of attending an institution of high education or to pay back qualified student loans.
 Members who already have student loans may qualify for postponement, or forbearance, of the repayment of loans during their service, and the education award will help them pay off qualified student loans when they are finished.

 How much does it cost to run an AmeriCorps program?

 The cost is in part is determined by the amount of funding that you are able to request and receive from the Corporation for National and Community Service.
 The size of an AmeriCorps operating grant is determined by the number of members that you request.
 The maximum grant that you can request will be what the Corporation calls the “Maximum Cost Per Full Time Member” multiplied by the number of full-time equivalent members you request and cannot exceed $13,730.
 For example, if you request 10 full-time members, your maximum grant will equal $13,730 X 10=$137,300.